Rebirth (Lil Wayne album)

 Rebirth is the seventh studio album by American rapper Lil Wayne, released February 2, 2010, on Cash Money Records, Young Money Entertainment and Universal Motown.
 The album's production was primarily handled by Cool & Dre, DJ Infamous, DJ Nasty & LVM, Kevin Rudolf, and J.U.S.T.I.C.E.
 League.
 Rebirth was promoted as Wayne's rock music debut, though it includes some hip hop tracks.
+The album features guest appearances from Eminem, Kevin Rudolf, Shanell and Nicki Minaj.

 The album debuted at number two on the US Billboard 200, selling 176,000 copies in its first week.
 The album became Wayne's seventh top-ten album in the United States and produced four singles, that which attained chart success.
 Upon its release, Rebirth received generally negative reviews from music critics.
 The album has been certified platinum by the Recording Industry Association of America (RIAA), with domestic shipment of a million copies in the United States.